nateonmission/commodore_portfolio/README.md

-# \<CodeLouisville\> Project
+# Simple Homepage

-presented in partial fulfillment of

-## Front-End Fall 2018

-by

-## J. Nathan Allen

 A live version of this project can be found at: [nateonmission.com](http://nateonmission.com)

 ### Description
 ```
-My prject is the foundation of a portfolio website.
+This project is the foundation of a portfolio website.
 It includes PHP, JavaScript, and custom CSS.

 - Since my first computer was a Commodore 64, I gave the main page the apperance of the C64 boot screen.
 It presents skill catagories that provide pop-ups with details when clicked.